-I love toys, reminds me of the carefree life I had in my sheltered childhood.
-And if there is an auction of vintage toys, it is every toy collector’s dream coming true!
-After round one and two of the Donald Kaufman Collection auction by Bertoia, the auction house is all geared up for round three.
-The second collection consisting of American, European and Japanese toys had earned a totally booty of $7.2 million.
+I love toys; it reminds me of the carefree life I had in my sheltered childhood.
+And if there are an auction of vintage toys, it is every toy collector’s dream coming true!
+After rounds one and two of the Donald Kaufman Collection auction by Bertoia, the auction house is all geared up for round three.
+The second collection consisting of American, European, and Japanese toys, earned a total booty of $7.2 million.

-The third set of toys to be auctioned consist of toys made in classic cast-iron, pressed-steel, comic character and European toys all in fantastic condition.
+The third set of toys to be auctioned consists of toys made in classic cast-iron, pressed-steel, comic character, and European toys, all in fantastic condition.
 Running into two days, the auction will see the sale of around 300 odd toys of every style.
-Notable ones include a 15-inch long friction-powered 1962 Chrysler Imperial in rich royal blue made by Asahi Toys (Japan) estimated to fetch $10,000-$15,000, a 14-inch Carette green-limousine estimated to fetch $12,000-$14,000 and a almost mint colored Hathaway’s Bakery delivery van and a rare Brink’s express truck touted to fetch $12,000-$25,000.
+Notable ones include a 15-inch long friction-powered 1962 Chrysler Imperial in rich royal blue made by Asahi Toys (Japan) estimated to fetch $10,000-$15,000, a 14-inch Carette green-limousine estimated to fetch $12,000-$14,000, and an almost mint-colored Hathaway’s Bakery delivery van and a rare Brink’s express truck touted to fetch $12,000-$25,000.

 It is also reported that bidders will have the opportunity to acquire a smaller-scale Marklin fire pumper (estimate $30,000-$35,000).
-Marklin marketed this particular fire pumper in one of two ways – as an individual toy and as part of a 4-piece set also containing a garage, ladder truck and hose reel truck.
+Marklin marketed this particular fire pumper in two ways – as an individual toy and as part of a 4-piece set containing a garage, ladder truck, and hose reel truck.